zachbaker55/Exercise-01b-Twine-Project/README.md

 Press the green "Code" button and select "Open in GitHub Desktop".
 Allow the browser to open (or install) GitHub Desktop.
 Once GitHub Desktop has loaded, you should see a window labeled "Clone a Repository" asking you for a Local Path on your computer where the project should be copied.
 Choose a location where you will keep the repositories for this class (a C220 folder off your Desktop would be fine).
 Make sure the Local Path ends with "Exercise-01b-Twine-Project" and then press the "Clone" button.
 GitHub Desktop will now download a copy of the repository to the location you indicated.

-Open Twine, and press the "+ Story" button in the right side bar.
+Open Twine, and press the "+New" button in the top left corner of the window.
 When you are asked what your story should be named, enter "Zork".
-Press the "+Add" button to get started.
+Press the "Create" button to get started.

 You should now see a window with a blue grid background.
 There should be a node in the middle of the window labeled "Untitled Passage".
 Double click on the node to open it.